The 9 Best Deadlift Shoes (Arnold Said So!)

 The majority of deadlifters will prefer as little heel as possible on their shoes, many opting to deadlift barefoot.
 Most of our picks on the best deadlift shoes list take this preference into consideration and many of the shoes have little, if any, heel drop.

 There is a subset of the deadlifting population that prefers an elevated heel and it is not uncommon to see some beast walk up to the deadlift platform in Olympic weightlifting shoes.
-Guys like this might opt for the Nike Romaleos 4 or the Nordic Lifting Shoes.

 Ankle Support